 The Effects of Marijuana

 For a drug claimed to be non-addictive and harmless, it sure has a wide range of withdrawal symptoms not only for the chronic user but for the newbie who’s only been using it for a couple of weeks.
-These go from insomnia, mood swings, depression and loss of appetite to anxiety, headaches, and nightmares.
-Senses can either be enhanced or impaired, and euphoria is a common effect—resulting to laughter and overeating.
+These go from insomnia, mood swings, depression, and loss of appetite to anxiety, headaches, and nightmares.
+Senses can either be enhanced or impaired, and euphoria is a common effect—resulting in laughter and overeating.

 These symptoms and their intensity vary regarding the user’s consumption habits and sensitivity to intake.
 These symptoms can latch on even to those people who take a normal dose of the drug in a short span of time, say, 10 to 20 days.

 Effects of drugs, not specifically marijuana, are linked not only to health problems but can also lead to devastating effects on one’s personal life.
 Relationship problems are always of note, as well as family problems and a very high probability of deserting goals and dropping out of school.
 Here are some other effects of chronic marijuana use.

 - Anxiety and depression: the most common effects

 - Increases heart rate and exposes the heart to cardiovascular vulnerabilities

 - Weakens immune system and increases exposure to diseases

 - THC accumulates in the fatty tissues of the liver and lungs and other organs